Beer and biscuits

 Nottingham City Council has saved itself further embarrassment regarding the bell by giving the original to a Leicestershire regiment and having it replaced with a copy.
 I can't help feeling that it might be sensible to give it back to the Chinese before they decide to come and get it.

 I did not know that the Arboretum was the first ever Nottingham park, part of a job lot to compensate the burgesses and free holders of Nottingham for the loss of recreational amenity due to the 1845 Enclosures Act.
 I suppose that the hoi poloi had neither time nor amenity for recreation so were not in need of compensation.
-Surprised that after 61 years I still knew the layout of the park quite well, I discovered that this is down to a preservation order which hopefully will continue to prevent the kind of desecration being perpetrated at Woodthorpe Grange, although it might be best not to count on it.
+Surprised that after 61 years I still knew the layout of the park quite well, I discovered that this is down to a preservation order (regarding the park, not my memory) which hopefully will continue to prevent the kind of desecration being perpetrated at Woodthorpe Grange, although it might be best not to count on it.
 Even the aviary is still there and I was telling Rahel of the great talking macaw that fascinated us so as children when we came across the tribute to "Cocky", not a macaw at all but a Cockatoo, who died at the age of 114 in 1968.
 Bizarrely the shrine to Cocky is housed in cage at the wrong end of the aviary (is it not?)

 I had no memories at all of the tunnel under Addison Road nor of the statue of the Chartist leader Feargus O'Connor.
 Thought from the inscription that Feargus was just a local MP but directed by my good friend Sue Jackson I have done a little reading, particularly of Wikipedia.
 I discovered what a fierce and popular advocate of working class rights the man was.
 Over 40,000 turned up for his funeral.
 He fought hard to establish a National Land Company and to pass the People's Charter raising over 6 million signatures for a petition.
 The establishment having previously jailed Feargus for 18 months declared the petition invalid, the National Land Company illegal and voted down the Peoples Charter.